 It can be anyone who has the power to impact people’s decisions.

 Generally, this is someone with a social media following and a strong level of engagement, related to a specific niche or topic.

 There are also Influencers with huge followings and others (called micro-influencers) with fewer than 10,000 followers.

 Micro influencers are “real people,” and they are a great way to increase engagement with your brand.

-In fact, Coveto’s research shows that users with fewer than 1,000 followers get the highest engagement rates.
+In fact, research shows that nano influencers who have less than 10,000 followers actually get the highest engagement rates.

 However, Social Influencers at all levels can have a huge impact on word of mouth referrals and sales.

 For example, look at Dwayne (The Rock) Johnson’s support of Under Armour.